Canaan Farms Community Garden at Salem Bible Church. Photo by Caleb Jones.

 Eligibility: Community Garden Grants are designated specifically for community gardens.
 K-12 school gardens are not eligible to apply.
 Please read our grant criteria before applying.

 Two Grant Opportunities: A garden is eligible to apply for both opportunities, but will only be awarded one category of support.
 That means if you apply for the Garden Forward Grant, your garden can also apply for the Community Garden Improvement Grant.
-That way, your garden could still be considered for the $1,500 grant even if you do not receive the $10,000 grant.
+That way, your garden can still be considered for the $1,500 grant even if you do not receive the $10,000 grant.
+Garden Forward Grant applicants will need to communicate within their application their capacity to manage and implement the larger grant project.

 Registering in the Online Grant System with a Tax ID Number: To start an online grant application, you will need to register in the system, which requires you to enter a Tax ID Number.
 If your garden does not have a Tax ID Number, that is ok!
 Simply enter 00-0000000 on the registration page to get started.